sorensenNiels/express-logger/examples/README.md

-# Examples using the express idempotency middleware
+# Examples using the express logger middleware

-You can find here examples using the `express-idempotency` middleware.
+You can find here examples using the `express-logger` middleware.

 | Example   | Description                                                  | Folder     |
 | --------- | ------------------------------------------------------------ | ---------- |